mackacavs/BestB4/README.md

 * Run NPM Install in order to install the necassary modules to run the application
 * Enter *npm run start* in order to host the React front-end -

+After much deliberation at the start of the project we decided to use the MERN stack - Mongo, Express, React and Node in order to create our application.
+You're currently viewing our backend and the rest of this readme will be focussed on how we build our Mongo and Express backend.
+Please go here(link) to download and view more information on our React front-end

 ## Technologies Used

+After much deliberation at the start of the project we decided to use the MERN stack - Mongo, Express, React and Node in order to create our application.
 *Please note the following is a run-down of technologies used in our back-end - please go to this repository for details on a breakdown of the front-end*

 ### Storing Data
 * Mongo